-When Is The First Day Of Summer in 2020?
+When Is The First Day Of Summer in 2023?

-For those who live in the Southern Hemisphere, this is the shortest day of the year and the arrival of winter.
+For those who live in the Southern Hemisphere, this was the shortest day of the year and the arrival of winter.
 The solstice happens at the same moment for everyone, everywhere on Earth.

 What Does The Term “Solstice” Mean?